Syntax- and Compilation-Preserving Evasion of LLM Vulnerability Detectors: Threat Model Attacks

-\textbf{Knowledge regimes.} We evaluate robustness under three realistic access assumptions: \begin{itemize}[nosep,leftmargin=*] \item \textbf{White-box.} The adversary has full access to model weights and gradients, enabling direct gradient-guided optimization (e.g., GCG) of adversarial strings. \item \textbf{Black-box (API) via transfer.} Targeting proprietary models with inaccessible internals, the adversary optimizes universal strings on a smaller surrogate model and applies them to the target without further modification. \item \textbf{Operational black-box.} Targeting large locally-hosted models where weights are accessible but direct gradient-based optimization is computationally expensive for typical adversaries.
-We primarily evaluate this regime using \textbf{transfer-only methods} to establish a realistic baseline of low-cost exploitability.
-However, to quantify the gap between this low-cost approach and the worst-case security risk, we explicitly perform an \textbf{on-target white-box ablation} (see Table~\ref{tab:qwen32b_on_target_idsub}) as a high-cost upper bound. \end{itemize} \textit{Detailed model specifications and versions are provided in Appendix~\ref{app:model_details}.}
+\textbf{Knowledge regimes.} We evaluate robustness under three realistic access assumptions: \begin{itemize}[nosep,leftmargin=*] \item White-box.
+The adversary has full access to model weights and gradients, enabling direct gradient-guided optimization (e.g., GCG) of adversarial strings. \item Black-box (API) via transfer.
+Targeting proprietary models with inaccessible internals, the adversary optimizes universal strings on a surrogate model and applies them to the target without modification. \item Cost-limited gray-box.
+Model weights are accessible but on-target gradient optimization is computationally prohibitive for most adversaries (e.g., single-H100 GCG on a 32B model takes $\sim$20 hours per carrier; \S\ref{app:cost_analysis}).
+We evaluate this regime via \textbf{transfer-only attacks} as a practical lower bound on exploitability, and provide an on-target white-box ablation (Table~\ref{tab:qwen32b_on_target_idsub}, Appendix~\ref{app:transfer_detail}) as a worst-case upper bound. \end{itemize}

+\textbf{Scope and validation boundary.} This model covers automated detectors operating on uncompiled source code (CI pre-commit hooks, IDE integrations, API-based scanners).
+It does not address human code review or ensemble systems combining LLM reasoning with classical static/dynamic analysis.
+Cost comparison between this evasion route and introducing new undetectable code is deployment-specific and outside our scope.
+Full validation methodology (three-tiered: constraint-based checks for method-specific injection rules; Tree-sitter differential analysis on 5,000 functions; gcc compilation on a 1,434-function compilable subset) and preprocessor inactivity guarantees are detailed in Appendix~\ref{app:semantics_validation}.